The 9 Best pH Meter Choices For Hydroponics

-Now that we agree that monitoring pH is crucial to the growth of your hydroponic garden, let’s talk about how pH meters work.
+Now that we agree that monitoring pH is crucial to the growth of your hydroponic garden, let’s talk about how these meters work.

 Personally, my brain has a hard time wrapping around this sort of thing, so I’ll keep it simple.
 Your meter has a glass electrode, which is sensitive to hydrogen ions, and a reference electrode, which is stable.
-The difference between the two tells the pH meter what the pH of the liquid is and allows you to adjust the pH accordingly.
+The difference between the two tells the pH meter what the pH of the liquid is and allows you to adjust your solution accordingly.

 Manual pH Testing vs. Digital pH Meters